Seirdy/seirdy.one/content/posts/website-best-practices.md

 Some web developers deliver resources using third-party CDNs, such as jsDelivr or Unpkg.
 Traditional wisdom held that doing so would allow different websites to re-use cached resources; however, all mainstream browsers engines now [partition their caches](https://privacycg.github.io/storage-partitioning/) to prevent this behavior.

 If you must use third-party content, ensure that third-party stylesheets and scripts leverage [subresource integrity](https://developer.mozilla.org/en-US/docs/Web/Security/Subresource_Integrity) (check the [<abbr title="Subresource Integrity">SRI</abbr> specification](https://www.w3.org/TR/SRI/)).
 This prevents alteration without your consent.
 If you wish to be extra careful, you could use SRI for first-party resources too.

+For embedded third-party content (e.g. images), give extra consideration to the ["Beyond alt-text" section](#beyond-alt-text).
+Your page should be as useful as possible if the embedded content becomes inaccessible.

 About fonts
 -----------